 James Dunn wrote the article on Pseudepigraphy in the Dictionary of Later New Testament (IVP, 1997, 977-984).
 Beginning with the alleged Pauline pseudonymous letters, Dunn creates a methodology for identifying a letter as post-Pauline.
 Simply put, compare the letter to the others which are undeniably from Paul.
 In his view, Ephesians and Colossians may or may not be pseudonymous, the pastorals likely represent a “post Pauline tradition.”
 But as Dunn admits, this method is hard to use on James, Jude, and the letters of Peter.
 There is no other undisputed work of James, so it is difficult to judge.
 In fact, he says that the distinction between genuine and pseudonymous with respect to James and 1 Peter is a meaningless argument since in the end we cannot really tell.

-On the other hand, the article on James in Faithful to the End argues that there is enough to suggest the likelihood that the tradition that James the Just was the author of the letter.
-They cite the use of Jesus’ teaching as well as similarities with the speech of James in the book of Acts.
+On the other hand, a fair argument could be made that James the Just was the author of the letter of James.
+Conservative scholars (Karen Jobes, Letters to the Church, Terry Wilder, Faithful to the End) consider James’s allusions to the teach of Jesus as well as similarities with the character of James in the book of Acts a evidence the traditional authorship is at least possible (if not likely).
 These observations track with Dunn’s method (compare the letter to a known source), but at least the comparison to Acts is potentially week since we read the speech of James as reported by Luke, who was not yet a companion of Paul.
 I do think that Faithful to the End is correct in connecting the James of Acts 15 to the James of the Letter.
-The character of James in Acts is so consistent with the writer of the Letter that I have no trouble equating the two.
+The character of James in Acts is so consistent with the writer of the Letter of James I have no trouble equating the two.

 A writer may choose to attach another name to their work for a variety of reasons, some of which are entirely innocent.
 For example, it is entirely possible that a writer knew the teaching of James very well and created a letter which accurately reflected the teaching of James, and perhaps this writer even used snippets of James’ teaching.
 In this case, the Letter of James was not actually penned by James, but is an accurate record of his teaching.
 There are still some ramifications for inerrancy since the first lines of the book claim to be a letter from James to churches in the Diaspora, but this sort of soft-pseudonymity is not a serious problem.
 In fact, it is likely that prophets of the Hebrew Bible were assembled in just this way by anonymous editors who accurately recorded the words of their prophet.